 The Sphynx: one of the most popular black hairless cats

 This is undoubtedly the best-known representative of naked cats.
-This tomcat with its angular face and large triangular ears does not leave anyone indifferent.
-Contrary to popular belief, his skin is not hairless but has a fine down, and can sweat and even tan like ours!
+This tomcat, with his angular face and large triangular ears, does not leave anyone indifferent.
+Contrary to popular belief, his skin is not hairless but has a fine down, and he can sweat and even tan like ours!

-The Sphynx also has characteristic skin folds on the face, neck, belly, and armpits, and large yellow to golden-colored eyes.
-The result of a natural genetic mutation that deprives it of fur, the breed as we know it today was fixed by a Dutch breeder in the 1970s.
+The Sphynx also has characteristic skin folds on the face, neck, belly, armpits, and large yellow to golden-colored eyes.
+The result of a natural genetic mutation that deprives it of fur, the breed as we know it today, was fixed by a Dutch breeder in the 1970s.

 Ten years later, after hard work to regularize the presence of the gene in question, these cats were presented at a cat show in Paris, where they were a resounding success.
-From now on, these black hairless cats are renowned for their “cat-dog” temperament which makes them a little shy, gentle and mischievous companions.
-Its life expectancy is 14 to 20 years and, contrary to what one might think, the Sphynx is not a fragile cat.
-It just needs to be washed often enough to regulate excess oil.
+From now on, these black hairless cats are renowned for their “cat-dog” temperament, making them a little shy, gentle, and mischievous companions.
+His life expectancy is 14 to 20 years, and, contrary to what one might think, the Sphynx is not a fragile cat.
+He just needs to be washed often enough to regulate excess oil.

 The Donskoy: The Rare Russian Black Hairless Cats

-The rare Russian cat Donskoy, which is in the hairless cat class, is a muscular cat that has wrinkles all over its body and has an unusual appearance with its hairless fur structure.
-Its eyes are almond shaped, its ears are large, its slender feet and long webbed fingers distinguish it from many other cats.
+The rare Russian cat Donskoy, in the hairless cat class, is a muscular cat with wrinkles all over its body and an unusual appearance with its hairless fur structure.
+His eyes are almond-shaped, his ears are large, and his slender feet and long webbed fingers distinguish him from many other cats.

 The Donskoy cat has large, erect ears on its wedge-shaped, medium-length head.
-Ears slightly slanted forward, broad at the base, slightly oval towards the tips.
+Ears slightly slanted forward, broad at the base, somewhat oval towards the tips.
 There is an ear-width space between the ears.

 The Donskoy cat has a pair of medium-sized, slightly sloping almond-shaped eyes.
 Eye colors are mostly blue, green, yellow, and monochromatic.

 The legs of the Donskoy cat are medium in length and muscular.
-Their paws are slightly rounded and their fingers are long.
-It has a long and straight tail.
+Their paws are slightly rounded, and their fingers are long.
+He has a long and straight tail.
 The tail, which starts thick at the base, tapers towards the tips and ends in an oval shape.

-It is also possible to wash it with a washcloth soaked in lukewarm water and a little shampoo.
-It can sometimes be chilly, moreover, in winter, it happens that its down thickens and a slight molt takes place in spring.
-Its life expectancy is 12 to 15 years and it gets along wonderfully with other animals and children.
+It is also possible to wash him with a washcloth soaked in lukewarm water and a little shampoo.
+He can sometimes be chilly; moreover, in winter, his down thickens, and a slight molt takes place in spring.
+His life expectancy is 12 to 15 years, and he gets along wonderfully with other animals and children.

 The Donskoy cat does not need any special feeding.
-Like all other cat breeds, it is carnivorous and needs high-quality food.
-In order to lead a healthy life, it is recommended to be fed with dry and wet foods rich in animal-based protein.
-It would also be appropriate to benefit from additional omega-3 fatty acids in order to avoid skin diseases due to being hairless.
+Like all other cat breeds, he is carnivorous and needs high-quality food.
+To lead a healthy life, it is recommended to be fed with dry and wet foods rich in animal-based protein.
+It would also be appropriate to benefit from other omega-3 fatty acids to avoid skin diseases due to hairlessness.

 On his small head compared to his body, the ears are immediately obvious.
-The Peterbald's ears are broad-based and pointed.
-It is also noticeably larger than most other cats' ears.
+Peterbald's ears are broad-based and pointed.
+He is also noticeably larger than most other cats' ears.
 The ears are erect and open.
-This gives the Peterbald the impression of an alert cat.
-The eyes of the Peterbald cat are medium in size and resemble almond shaped.
-It can be seen in all eye colors.
-Eye colors are always the opposite of feather color.
+This gives Peterbald the impression of an alert cat.
+The eyes of the Peterbald cat are medium in size and resemble almond-shaped.
+He can be seen in all eye colors.
+Eye colors are always the opposite of feather colors.

 A lot can be said about the legs of the Peterbald cat.
-Her long and graceful body is complemented by her medium-length, bony legs.
+His long and graceful body is complemented by her medium-length, bony legs.
 Their hind legs are slightly longer than their front legs.
 Paws are medium-sized and oval.
 Fingers are prominent.
-The Peterbald cat can be completely hairless or lightly hairy.
-However, it cannot be said that it has a very long feather structure.
+The Peterbald cat can be wholly hairless or lightly hairy.
+However, it cannot be said that he has a very long feather structure.
 The short, bushy hairs that make up its fur are always solid in color.
-Their fur can have a wide variety of colors.
+As a result, their fur can have a wide variety of colors.
 This makes Peterbald one of the most notable black hairless cats.

-The Peterbald cat does not need a special food and feeding program apart from other cat breeds.
-It would be right to feed the Peterbald cat, which is carnivorous like many other breeds, with high-quality protein.
-Since it is an agile and playful cat, it loses energy during the day.
-In order to replace this lost energy, it is necessary to consume animal-based protein foods both in order to maintain its form and to lead a healthy life.
+The Peterbald cat does not need a particular food and feeding program apart from other cat breeds.
+However, it would be right to feed the Peterbald cat, which is carnivorous like many other breeds, with high-quality protein.
+Since he is an agile and playful cat, he loses energy during the day.
+In order to replace this lost energy, it is necessary to consume animal-based protein foods both in order to maintain his form and to lead a healthy life.